 POST recognizes that there is a lot to consider when deciding which academy to attend.
 To aid you in that decision, we have compiled statistics for each academy concerning their test scores, graduation rates, class size, and total training hours.

-Click to view the Colorado POST Academy Statistics spreadsheet.
+Click to view the Colorado POST Academy Statistics spreadsheet [updated 07/2021].
 DISCLAIMER: The annual and overall statewide rankings contained in this Academy Metric are based on the sole measurable data point available; the POST written exam.
 While this is an important and useful assessment tool, it cannot entirely capture the entire breadth of instruction at a law enforcement training academy.
 Soft skills, such as communication and de-escalation, cannot be quantified with current assessment methods and are therefore not used towards these rankings.
 Users of this Academy Metric should understand that while this tool can be effective in comparing law enforcement training academies across the state, it does not capture the overall quality of training provided to recruits.

 For questions about certification, please use the following phone number or e-mail: